 GNYHA Foundation received a grant from the New York Community Trust for a health care workforce initiative to

 address workforce needs in hospitals and nursing homes.
 The goal of the grant is to support hospitals and long term care facilities in identifying and implementing workforce strategies as they adapt to delivery system changes contained within both State and Federal health reform.
 GNYHA works with its NYACH partners to undertake regional workforce initiatives and provide health care employers with the necessary tools and resources to support their institutional goals, both in the development of incumbent staff and the hiring of new employees.
-Find resources on this topic.
+Learn more about the New York Alliance for Careers in Health Care.

 RCA is a powerful performance improvement tool used in patient safety programs to identify the underlying cause of a medical